Global Residence Programme

 - the main applicant must pay a minimum annual tax of 15,000 Euro per year;

-- the main applicant must not reside in any other jurisdiction for a minimum period of 183 days in a calendar year.
+- the main applicant must reside in Malta for a minimum period of 186 days in a calendar year.

 Annual Compliance Obligations

 Any individual that has been granted special tax status under the Malta Global Residence Programme must comply with the following obligations on a yearly basis: